Everything you need to know about volunteering with us

 What is Lingadzi Academy?

 It is likely that you will spend your time at our latest and most exciting project Lingadzi Academy.
-Named after a river that runs through Lilongwe it is a 20 acre piece of land bought by Building Malawi.
+Named after a river that runs through the capital Lilongwe where the academy is based.
+It is a 22 acre piece of land bought by Building Malawi for community sports use.
+It is the largest sports facility in Malawi.
+It meets the need or sports pitches, and library facilities in Lilongwe.

 Read more on our Lingadzi Academy Page - Click Here